dotnet/interactive/docs/javascript-overview.md

 ## Loading external JavaScript modules at runtime

-Sometimes you might need to import JavaScript modules in your notebook.
+Sometimes you might need to import JavaScript modules into your notebook.
 You can use the `interactive` object to do so.

-Here is an example that configures RequireJS to load D3.js from a CDN.
+Here is an example that configures RequireJS to load [D3.js](https://d3js.org/) from a CDN. `configureRequire` returns a function that can be used to load the module.

 ```js
 #!js